mozilla/telemetry-streaming/README.md

 # telemetry-streaming
 Spark Streaming ETL jobs for Mozilla Telemetry

-This service currently contains jobs that aggregate error aggregate data on 5 minute intervals.
+This service currently contains jobs that aggregate error data on 5 minute intervals.
 It is responsible for generating the (internal only) `error_aggregates` and `experiment_error_aggregates` parquet tables at Mozilla.